Skip to main content

 Go Stretch

 Don't skip the stretching!
 The warm-up and cool-down are key components of any workout.
-According to the Physical Activity Guidelines for Americans, stretching increases flexibility, which may make doing other activities easier.
+According to the Physical Activity Guidelines for Americans, stretching increases flexibility, which may make it easier to do other activities.

 Find a Nutrition Expert